-Unfortunately, swimming is not permitted.
-Canoeing, paddle boarding, and kayaking are allowed during the regular recreation schedule on Wednesdays, Saturdays and Sundays.
-The hiking trails traverse around most of the lake through oak forests, streams, river valleys, arid rocky terrain and open fields.
-The terrain changes from elevated vistas to marsh-like wetlands.
+Canoeing, paddleboarding, and kayaking are only permitted during the regular recreation schedule on Wednesdays, Saturdays, and Sundays.
+The hiking and biking trails wind through oak forests, streams, river valleys, rocky terrain, and open fields, with the landscape shifting from elevated vistas to marsh-like wetlands.

 Map of Lake Hodges